 Release of Australian Government Response

-On 3 June 2021, Minister for Education and Youth, the Hon Alan Tudge MP, released the Australian Government Response to the Walker Review, accepting all five of Professor Walker’s recommendations and endorsing her seven suggestions to providers.
+On 3 June 2021, Former Minister for Education and Youth, the Hon Alan Tudge MP, released the Australian Government Response to the Walker Review, accepting all five of Professor Walker’s recommendations and endorsing her seven suggestions to providers.
 The Government response is now available.

 The Walker Review